-Configuration parameter Description AC_DEBUG Prints debugging messages in the archecker message log.
+Configuration parameter Description AC_DBSPACES A comma separated list of dbspaces to scan.
+AC_DEBUG Prints debugging messages in the archecker message log.
 AC_IXBAR Specifies the path name to the IXBAR file.
 If not set in the ac_config file, the value of the BAR_IXBAR_PATH configuration parameter is used.
-AC_LTAPEBLOCK Specifies the ontape block size for reading logical logs.
-If not set in the ac_config file, the value of the LTAPEBLOCK configuration parameter is used.
-AC_LTAPEDEV Specifies the local device name used by ontape for reading logical logs.
-If not set in the ac_config file, the value of the LTAPEDEV configuration parameter is used.
 AC_MSGPATH Specifies the location of the archecker message log.
 This configuration parameter is in the default ac_config file.
 AC_SCHEMA Specifies the path name to the archecker schema command file.
 AC_STORAGE Specifies the location of the temporary files that archecker builds.
 This configuration parameter is in the default ac_config file.
-AC_TAPEBLOCK Specifies the tape block size in kilobytes.
+AC_TIMEOUT Specifies the timeout value for the onbar and the archecker processes if one of them exits prematurely.
+AC_VERBOSE Specifies either verbose or terse mode for archecker messages.
+This configuration parameter is in the default ac_config file.
+BAR_BSALIB_PATH Identical to the BAR_BSALIB_PATH server configuration parameter that is in the onconfig.std file.
+For more information, see BAR_BSALIB_PATH configuration parameter on page 182.

-Table 35.
-Configuration parameters that the archecker utility uses (continued)
+Table 38.
+Configuration parameters that the archecker utility uses archecker table level restore utility on page 163 setenvAC_CONFIG pathname